envytools/envytools/hwdocs/bus/hwsq.rst

 Flags
 =====

-The main purpose of HWSQ on pre-NV41 chipsets is to twiddle various bits in registers all around the card.
+The main purpose of HWSQ on pre-NV41 GPUs is to twiddle various bits in registers all around the card.
 They're called "HWSQ flags".
 There are 32 flags.
 A flag can be in one of 3 states: